-From January 2017 RSS members will have electronic-only access to the RSS journals series; print copies will no longer be issued as part of the normal subscription.
-As currently, you will still be able to electronically access the journal(s) to which you subscribe as part of your membership package.
-Journals can be viewed online through the My RSS area on the RSS website or through the dedicated apps.
+From January 2017 RSS members will have electronic-only access to the RSS journals series; print copies are no longer issued as part of the normal subscription.
+Access to the journal(s) to which you subscribe as part of your membership package is through the My RSS area on the RSS website or through the dedicated apps.

 There are many advantages to this delivery method; moving online allows faster publishing speeds, increased content due to the removal of printed page restrictions, and greater environmental sustainability.
 Online content is as readable and portable as the print journal as well as being accessible from a variety of devices.
 Other benefits include: